Browser extension · Chrome & Firefox

 Install in 30 seconds

 No accounts, no configuration.
-Install the extension, reload Amex Travel, and layovers appear everywhere they used to.
+Install the extension, reload Amex Travel, and every layover gets its severity color.

 Install from your browser's store